(Updated: June 5, 2020)

-North Side – Foundation excavation, new foundation placement, waterproofing and shotcrete work continues during daytime hours only and includes Saturdays and Sundays from 9 am – 5 pm for impact work.
+North Side – New foundation placement, waterproofing and shotcrete work continues during daytime hours only and includes Saturdays and Sundays from 9 am – 5 pm for impact work.
 All other work will occur as permitted by the MPPCNV.

-South Side – Lagging, tieback, deep foundation drilling, foundation placement and excavation work continues.
+South Side – Foundation placement and excavation work continues.
 This work is being done during daytime hours only and includes Saturdays and Sundays from 9 am – 5 pm for impact work.
 All other work will occur as permitted by the MPPCNV.

 West Side – Foundation excavation, new foundation placement, waterproofing and shotcrete work continues.
 This work includes Saturdays and Sundays from 9 am – 5 pm for impact work.
 All other work will occur as permitted by the MPPCNV.

-East Side – Construction work including deep foundation drilling, waterproofing, shotcrete, foundation excavation and new foundation placement continues.
+East Side – Construction work including waterproofing, shotcrete, foundation excavation and new foundation placement continues.
 This work is being done during daytime hours only and includes Saturdays and Sundays from 9 am – 5 pm for impact work.
 All other work will occur as permitted by the MPPCNV.

-Sewer pipe cleaning on 2nd Ave between Thomas St and Harrison St continues.
-Proper staffing and safety measures will be in place.
+Sewer pipe cleaning on 2nd Ave between Thomas St and Harrison St is nearing completion.
+Proper staffing and safety measures are in place.